 Momentum’s core entity is the conversation.
 Every deal signal, every pricing discussion, every commitment captured in Momentum traces back to a recorded interaction.
 The data model is optimized for temporal sequences: what was said, when, by whom, and what changed in the deal as a result.

-Revenue Cloud’s core entity is the transaction.
+Agentforce Revenue Management’s core entity is the transaction.
 Quotes, orders, contracts, product catalog entries, pricing rules.
 The data model is optimized for state: what is the current configuration of this deal, what are the terms, what triggers the next billing event.

 The specific conflict surfaces in three places.

 Product and pricing references.
-Momentum captures pricing as it was discussed, which means free-text and inferred values extracted from conversation.
-Revenue Cloud stores pricing through a structured catalog: Price Books, Price Book Entries, and Product2 records with defined attributes.
+Momentum captures pricing as it was discussed, meaning free-text and inferred values extracted from conversation.
+Agentforce Revenue Management stores pricing through a structured catalog: Price Books, Price Book Entries, and Product2 records with defined attributes.
+Spring ‘26 introduced a native promotions engine for complex discounts, but that engine expects structured catalog inputs.
 When a sales rep discussed a 15% discount on a custom bundle in a Momentum-tracked call, that data exists as a conversation artifact.
-It does not exist as a Revenue Cloud Price Book Entry.
+It does not exist as a Price Book Entry.
 Migration tooling that tries to auto-map these will either drop the data or create orphaned records with no catalog parent.

 Contract and commitment tracking.
 Momentum tracks verbal commitments as signals.
-Revenue Cloud tracks contracts as legal documents with lifecycle states (Draft, Activated, Expired).
-A verbal commitment captured in Momentum has no direct Revenue Cloud equivalent.
+Agentforce Revenue Management tracks contracts as legal documents with lifecycle states (Draft, Activated, Expired).
+A verbal commitment captured in Momentum has no direct equivalent.
 The closest object is a Contract record, but creating one requires an Account, a Start Date, and a Status.
 Momentum signals often lack two of those three.
 Forcing the mapping creates incomplete Contract records that break downstream automation.

 Account and contact resolution.
-Momentum’s identity model is built around meeting participants.
-A participant is identified by email, name, and company.
-Revenue Cloud’s identity model is built around CRM records: Accounts with defined hierarchies, Contacts with explicit Account relationships.
+Momentum’s identity model is built around meeting participants identified by email, name, and company.
+Agentforce Revenue Management’s identity model is built around CRM records: Accounts with defined hierarchies, Contacts with explicit Account relationships.
 In orgs where Momentum was running alongside a CRM with inconsistent data hygiene, the participant-to-Contact match rate is rarely above 70-80%.
 The remaining 20-30% require manual resolution or get dropped.
 At scale, that is a significant data loss.

 The Schema Conflict That Will Break Your Automation